Bronco Spotlight: Carla Gray Weiser

-Michigan Sheriffs' Association Victim Services Advocate
+Michigan Sheriffs' Association Victim Services Advocate at Berrien County

 In the role of a volunteer Victim Services Unit Advocate, I am part of a team that provides short-term crisis intervention at the scene of a death or other traumatic event.
 Whether the death is natural, a homicide, or a suicide, my responsibility is to comfort and support the victims, survivors and their loved ones through the initial shock.
 My job is to present resources that will help guide families through the next steps, like that of funeral preparations and grief counseling.
 I act as a liaison between families and police officers at the scene by helping families find answers to questions and officers maintain the investigative scene.
 My role frees officers to focus on their job while my team stays with the victims so they don't feel alone or ignored.